 Laura Sarah Dowdall

-Laura Sarah Dowdall is an innovative dance artist creating engaging performance that is experiential, immersive and permeable to audience interaction.
-Laura is ‘Dancer in Residence’ at Rua Red for 2017 and has been selected for the ‘Next Generation Artist Award’ for 2017, a selection panning all art-forms nationally.
+Laura is an innovative dance artist creating engaging performance that is experiential, immersive and permeable to audience interaction.
+Laura was selected for the ‘Next Generation Artist Award’ by the Arts Council of Ireland 2017, a selection panning all art forms nationally.

 Laura incorporates instant composition, immersive theatre and durational performance into work that is site-specific, staged and on film.
 She is inspired by the vitality of presence and connection these influences create within audience and performer.
 Laura’s research and choreography centre on developing new avenues for audience engagement, breaking boundaries of hierarchy and expectation, and offering experiences of heightened awareness.